 Here we state the reasons why your small business deserves the conveniences that cloud computing offers:

 1. Lower costs

-With the practical nature of cloud computing, there is high utilization and a fluid work flow especially in the face of heavy load.
+With the practical nature of cloud computing, there is high utilization and fluid work flow especially in the face of heavy load.
 The same server infrastructure will be used as other organizations which means the cloud provider will be able to utilize the hardware requirements which translates to lower cost.
 Putting IT support onsite is costly too since competent IT specialists are expensive.
-Through cloud computing, the service charge goes to covering costs of staff and in reality this costs less than if the work was carried out on-site.
+Through cloud computing, the service charge goes to cover the costs of staff and in reality, this costs less than if the work was carried out on-site.

-Adopting cloud computing results to a large saving when it comes to power.
+Adopting cloud computing results in a large savings when it comes to power.
 Having your own data center will mean that servers are not used efficiently which means that energy is wasted.
 A provider on the one hand could charge less for the energy you use than what is wasted on storing your own data on-site.

 For any company that requires more bandwidth, using a cloud-based service means that demands can be met instantly as their remote servers have a huge capacity.

 4. Business Continuity